ericmjl/bayesian-stats-modelling-tutorial/README.md

 ### 4a.
 Open your Jupyter notebook

+1. You will have to install a new IPython kernelspec if you created a new conda environment with `binder/environment.yml`.

+    python -m ipykernel install --user --name bayesian-modelling-tutorial --display-name "Python (bayesian-modelling-tutorial)"

+You can change the `--display-name` to anything you want, though if you leave it out, the kernel's display name will default to the value passed to the `--name` flag.

-In the terminal, execute `jupyter notebook`.
+2. In the terminal, execute `jupyter notebook`.

 Navigate to the notebooks directory and open the notebook `01-Student-Probability_a_simulated_introduction.ipynb`.